 No Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Apr.
-1973 Joined Yokogawa Electric Works Ltd. (Present Yokogawa Electric Corporation) Apr.
-2005 Vice President, Head of IA Business Headquarters of Yokogawa Electric Corporation Apr.
-2006 Senior Vice President, Head of IA Business Headquarters of Yokogawa Electric Corporation Jun.
-2006 Director and Senior Vice President, Head of IA Business Headquarters of Yokogawa Electric Corporation Shuzo Kaihori Apr.
-2007 Representative Director, President and Chief Executive Officer of Yokogawa Electric Corporation (Born on Jan.
-31, 1948) Apr.
-2013 Representative Director, Chairman and Chief Executive Candidate for Independent Director Apr.
-2015 Officer of Yokogawa Electric Corporation Director, Chairman of Yokogawa Electric Corporation [Number of years in office of the Director of the Company] 1 Year Jun.
-2015 (present post) President of Business Ethics Research Center (present post) [Number of shares of the Jun.
-2015 Director of the Company (present post) Company held] 1,000 Shares positions of other companies concurrently held) [Number of attendances to the board meetings] 8/8 times (100%) nairman of Yokogawa Electric Corporation f Business Ethics Research Center 5
+1973 Apr.
+2005 Apr.
+2006 Jun.
+2006 Joined Yokogawa Electric Works Ltd. (Present Yokogawa Electric Corporation) Vice President, Head of IA Business Headquarters of Yokogawa Electric Corporation Senior Vice President, Head of IA Business Headquarters of Yokogawa Electric Corporation Director and Senior Vice President, Head of IA Business Headquarters of Yokogawa Electric Shuzo Kaihori (Born on Jan.
+31, 1948) Candidate for Independent Director [Number of years in office of the Director of the Company] 2 Year [Number of shares of the Company held] 1,000 Shares Apr.
+2007 Apr.
+2013 Apr.
+2015 Jun.
+2015 Jun.
+2016 Corporation Representative Director, President and Chief Executive Officer of Yokogawa Electric Corporation Representative Director, Chairman and Chief Executive Officer of Yokogawa Electric Corporation Director, Chairman of Yokogawa Electric Corporation President of Business Ethics Research Center (present post) Director of the Company (present post) Director and Chairman of the Board of Yokogawa Electric Corporation (present post) [Number of attendances to the board meetings] 10/10 times (100%) positions of other companies concurrently held) d Chairman of the Board of Yokogawa Electric Corporation

 The above candidate assumed the presidency of Yokogawa Electric Corporation, which operates a test and measurement business and industrial automation and control business, in 2007 when the company faced difficult business conditions, then was committed to turning around the company and achieved a surplus by changing the business model from hardware to software and promoting the globalization.
 The Company's Nomination Committee has decided that he will contribute greatly to the Company's management from his performance that he boldly responded to changes in the business environment and achieved results and by giving advice on strengthening of software business, which is a challenge for the Life Care Segment, an area expected to grow, based on his extensive experience, so it has nominated him as a candidate for Director again this year.
-There were transactions in the fiscal year 2015 between the HOYA Group and Yokogawa Electric Group, which the candidate comes from, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party, and nothing in connection with the candidate exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.
+There were transactions in the fiscal year 2016 between the HOYA Group and Yokogawa Electric Group, which the candidate comes from, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party, and nothing in connection with the candidate exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.